BryanWZC/BryanWZC/README.md

 # Hi there!
 I'm Bryan :wave:

 I am a Full Stack Developer by training and I have a passion for improving the lives of others through technological applications.
-I work with HTML, CSS, JavaScript, Python and SQL.
+I am currently working as a Salesforce Developer, building scalable applications on the front and backend.

 ## My Tech Stack